-Precious metals have been a proven store of wealth for thousands of years.
-In times of instability, they have been viewed by many as a safe haven, used to preserve wealth and add security to an otherwise uncertain financial future.
+Precious metals have been relied on as stores of wealth for thousands of years.
+In times of instability and crisis, they have historically been considered a safe haven, used to preserve wealth and add security to an otherwise uncertain financial future.

-Precious metals will always have inherent value because they are tangible and finite resources, uncontrolled by any single government or financial institution.
-As such, they cannot simply be printed on a government’s whim, like paper currency.
+Precious metals have inherent and intrinsic value because they have utility, and because they’re tangible and finite resources that don’t rely on any government or financial institution for their value.
+They cannot simply be printed on a government’s whim, like paper currency.
 This gives precious metals a unique advantage and results in numerous benefits for investors.

 Benefits of investing in precious metals

-Because precious metals are not subject to the same forces as stocks and other paper assets, diversifying your portfolio with gold and silver can add an additional level of security for your wealth – regardless of the blunders of Washington, Wall Street, and beyond.
+Because precious metals are real, tangible assets, their performance doesn’t follow general economic trends in lock-step.
+This means diversifying your savings with gold and silver can add an additional level of security for your wealth – regardless of the blunders of Washington, Wall Street, and beyond.

 Few assets offer you and your family protection from political and economic uncertainty like precious metals.
-Gold, silver, and other precious metals can help safeguard your wealth from a variety of threats, such as the decline of the U.S. dollar or a stock market crash.
+Gold, silver, and other precious metals can help safeguard your wealth from a variety of threats, such as the decline of the U.S. dollar or a political crisis.

-Diversifying your assets is a fundamental investment strategy.
-Most investors primarily hold paper-backed assets – stocks, bonds, and mutual funds – which in today’s globalized world can fluctuate wildly with each crisis.
-This is why many people diversify their portfolios with precious metals – to remove the risk of putting all their eggs in one “paper” basket.
+Diversifying your savings is a fundamental investment strategy.
+Most investors see their account balances fluctuate wildly from moment to moment in today’s hyper-connected, globalized world.
+This is one reason why many people diversify their savings with precious metals – to avoid putting all their eggs in one basket.

 Hedge against inflation

-As the dollar’s value continues to decline, many Americans use precious metals as a vital hedge against inflation, preserving their purchasing power for the future.
+As the dollar’s value continues to decline, many Americans use precious metals as a protection or “hedge” against inflation, preserving their purchasing power for the future.
 In fact, as the Fed prints money in times of economic distress (for example, during the Covid-19 pandemic), the resulting loss in value suffered by the dollar tends to increase the value of metals like gold.

 Your investments are your business.
 Precious metals offer unique privacy not found in many other types of assets.
-When making a cash purchase, ownership of your precious metals is completely private.
+When making a cash purchase for home delivery, ownership of your precious metals is completely private.
 Because the metals are in your possession, your portfolio does not need to be accounted for by the government, bank, or financial institution.

-Some forms of precious metals, such as gold bullion, are valued almost entirely by their metal content and weight, making them tangible, extremely liquid assets that are uninfluenced by the myriad of other factors that threaten other investment types.
-In fact, precious metals are among the most liquid assets possible to hold as an investment.
+Some forms of precious metals, such as gold bullion, are valued almost entirely by their metal content and weight, making them tangible, extremely liquid assets.
+In fact, precious metals are among the most liquid physical assets possible to hold as an investment.
 And when you buy them for physical possession, you always have access to them.

 As finite resources, precious metals have unique growth potential.
 Gold and silver have provided tremendous returns in the past, and many analysts believe today’s prices are a bargain.
 For some investors, this makes precious metals an attractive alternative to placing their money in low-yielding bonds or stagnant savings accounts.

 The demand for gold is everywhere – nowhere more so than from governments themselves.
 From 2010 to 2017, national central banks purchased an average of 459.6 tons per year.
 China’s central bank has recently increased its purchases of gold by a substantial amount — to hedge against the billions of dollars in paper assets it holds but no longer trusts.
 Even countries such as Russia, Turkey, and Ukraine are taking on more gold.
+Global central banks set a historic record in 2022 when they bought 1,136 tons of gold, the most ever in a single year.
 The demand for precious metals will continue to rise, not only from nations and investors but also from the numerous industries that use the metals in their manufacturing every day.

 As the demand for precious metals is increasing, supply is decreasing, thus naturally pushing their value higher over time.
 Around the world, many large deposits and high-grade gold have been discovered – and yet these metals continue to be sought after for use in medicine, machinery, and a myriad of other applications.
 You don’t have to be an economics whiz to predict what this could mean for the value of gold in the years ahead!